David Weigel: Leaked e-mails

 In late June 2010, excerpts of several of Weigel's private emails from JournoList were posted online by the website Fishbowl DC and later by Tucker Carlson's conservative news site, The Daily Caller.
 JournoList had been started in 2007 by Ezra Klein as an invitation-only discussion and debate forum for left-of-center bloggers and reporters.
 The excerpts of Weigel's archived emails contained negative remarks about various public figures associated with American conservatism such as Pat Buchanan, Matt Drudge, Newt Gingrich, and Rush Limbaugh.

 Weigel said all of the emails were sent before he joined The Washington Post.
 He apologized online before the second round of email excerpts was published on the Tucker Carlson site, explaining that he had thought the off-the-record listserv environment was a place where he could "talk bluntly to friends".
 However, The Washington Post responded that the apology could not save his job because "the damage was too severe."
 Jim Geraghty of the National Review Online wrote that "there was definitely a perception that his blog was designed to make conservatives look bad."

+Weigel on media tempest"I used to make fun of these people[...]when they tried to explain their downfall, or when they tried to express contrition.
+And suddenly I was one of them".
+"I can't imagine ever again writing about someone without manning up to get him or her to comment, or provide more context.
+I realized that no one could take the same scrutiny and walk away looking saintly".

 As a result of the leaked emails, Weigel resigned from The Washington Post and Ezra Klein shut down JournoList.
 The executive editor of The Washington Post said the paper "can't have any tolerance for the perception that people are conflicted or bring a bias to their work.”
 Journalist Marc Ambinder of the Atlantic said Weigel was forced to resign under an "old media", "non-ideological standard that just doesn't exist".
 In closing down JournoList, Klein said it had "become a weapon, and insofar as people's careers are now at stake, it has to die".
 Describing Weigel as "an idiosyncratic libertarian who likes some politicians and media figures, and not others", Klein said that Weigel's "likes and dislikes do not fall neatly across party lines".
 Remarking that leaked information can show only a partial, cherry picked truth, and that it can be just plain wrong, Klein said that if other emails had been chosen, Weigel could have been made to look like a conservative extremist.